East Sumatra revolution: Allied landings, local struggles and period of uncertainty (late 1945–1946)

 The initial landings of Allied forces (the British) and the Dutch, were not opposed by pemuda troops as Governor Hasan followed official republican policies of cooperating with the Allied.
 The flashpoint in Medan was the former Pensiun Wilhelmina in Jalan Bali, Medan, which was used as hostel and housed Westerling's ex-KNIL troops of mainly Ambonese.
 On 13 October 1945, supposedly an incident happened where one of the Dutch sentries torn off and trampled a red and white pin worn by a child.
 An angry crowd began to gather and fighting began, resulting several wounded.
 Two Dutchman fired into the crowd from a car killing an Indonesian.
 Japanese troops arrived alongside TKR under Achmad Tahir and managed to calm the crowd.
 The crowd dispersed at 1.30 p.m., with two Indonesians and one Ambonese woman were killed in the fighting.
 However two hours later, pemuda returned, leaving six killed and about 100 wounded among the Ambonese and Menadonese.
-The Dutchman in charge of the hotel and a swiss family were killed as a result.
-The attack spread to Pematang Siatar, and on 15 October, a five-man detachment under Brondgeest who was sent to Siantar Hotel to check on Japanese troop concentrated there was attacked.
+The Dutchman in charge of the hotel and a Swiss family were killed as a result.
+The attack spread to Pematangsiantar, and on 15 October, a five-man detachment under Brondgeest who was sent to Siantar Hotel to check on Japanese troop concentrated there was attacked.
 The hotel was besieged and burned, killing all the Dutch soldiers, ten Ambonese soldiers, two pemuda and four Swiss who managed the hotel.
 These marked the beginning of Battle of Medan, between republican troops of TKR under Achmad Tahir as well as various pemuda affiliated with semi-criminal Medan underworld and Allied forces under T.E.D Kelly.